nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.2 Adding a task: `add`

 Adds a task to the to do list.
-New tasks are [not done] by default.
+New tasks are [not done] by default. <br>

 Format: `add NAME [r/REMARKS] [d/DEADLINE] [l/LOCATION] [t/TAG]...`

 > If you need to type the character /, put a \ before it to avoid t/ getting picked up as tag. eg. carrot\/cabbage <br>